enriquepablo/terms/README.rst

 Querying
 --------

-Right now the query language of Terms is a bit limited.
-Queries are facts, with or without variables.
+Queries are sets of facts separated by semicolons, with or without variables.
 If the query contains no variables, the answer will be ``true`` for presence of the asked facts or ``false`` for their absence.
 To find out whether a fact is negated we must query its negation.